 6-7 large leave of Cavolo Nero, main stem removes and chopped

 In a large and heavy soup pan, heat the oil and add the diced onions.
-Cook on medium heat, wile stirring occasionally, till the onions are nicely caramelised.
+Cook on medium heat, wile stirring occasionally, until the onions are nicely caramelised.

-Add the garlic and cook for a mother minute.
-Add the rest of the vegetables, cook and stir till they start to brown a little and caramelise, making sure not to scorch them.
+Add the garlic and cook for another minute.
+Add the rest of the vegetables, cook and stir until they start to brown a little and caramelise, making sure not to scorch them.

 Add water and bullion powder and bring to a boil.

-When the beans and oats are fully cooked and the soup has a velvety creamy texture, add the Cavolo Nero, mix and cook for another 10 minutes.
-You want it cooked but still to retain the dark green colour.
+When the beans and oats are fully cooked and the soup has a velvety creamy texture, add the Cavolo Nero, mix and cook for another 5-6 minutes.
+You want it cooked through but still to retain the dark green colour.
 Taste the soup and adjust the seasoning.